youyexie/Learning-To-Find-Good-Correspondences-Of-Multiple-Objects/Simulation/README.md

 Run 'Inference.py'.

 # To evaluate
--'OurApproach.m' evaluate the performance of our method.
+- 'OurApproach.m' evaluate the performance of our method.
--'Multi_RANSAC' evaluate the performance of sequential RANSAC.
+- 'Multi_RANSAC' evaluate the performance of sequential RANSAC.